 Please be advised that the Third Avenue Funds paid distributions–details follow below.
 The information provided does not represent final tax information and therefore, should not be used in completing your income tax returns.
 These amounts are for informational purposes only and the final tax numbers may vary.
-For tax return preparation, please use your Form 1099-DIV, which should be mailed in early part of 2021.
+For tax return preparation, please use your Form 1099-DIV, which will be mailed in early part of 2022.

 Income Per Share

 |Investor Class (TVSVX)||$0.00000||$0.03970||$1.67805||$1.71775|

 |Z Class (TASZX)||$0.04494||$0.03970||$1.67805||$1.76269|

 |Investor Class (TVRVX)||$0.08315||$0.00000||$2.31604||$2.39919|